maxaeon/EQ-bench/docs/glossary.md

 **Responding Appropriately**
 : Generating contextually suitable and emotionally intelligent responses within human-AI interactions.

-**SERA-X**
-: An emotional intelligence benchmark short for **Sense, Explain, Respond, Adapt – Extended**.
-It defines a set of axes and metrics for evaluating how well AI systems perceive and react to human emotions.

 **SERA-X Model**
 : A structured model guiding the evaluation of emotional intelligence constructs in AI.

-**Supabase**
-: An open-source backend service used by this project to store submitted constructs and literature references.
-Form data from the project website is synced to Supabase tables for collaborative editing.

-**Validation Methodology**
-: Procedures or techniques employed to verify the effectiveness and accuracy of identified emotional intelligence constructs.

 ---